-We previously engaged a third-party contract manufacturing organization (CMO) that specializes in the manufacture of vaccines to produce clinicalgrade Olvi-Vec for all of our prior clinical trials.
+We previously engaged a third-party contract manufacturing organization ("CMO") that specializes in the manufacture of vaccines to produce clinical-grade Olvi-Vec for all of our prior clinical trials.

-We have leased a building in San Diego, California and have established and equipped our own manufacturing facility in order to secure supplies for pivotal studies and commercial launch.
+We have leased a building in San Diego, California and have established and equipped our own cGMP manufacturing facility in order to secure supplies for pivotal studies and commercial launch.
 This building is intended to give us control over key aspects of the supply chain for our products and product candidates and has additional space for expansion.
+We recently leased a second building in the same location which, when upgrades are completed, will provide laboratory capabilities and administrative offices.

 We have developed a new process for larger-scale manufacturing using a closed, mammalian-cell-based production system.
 This process is being implemented in our manufacturing facility and is intended to produce Olvi-Vec and other clinical products for use in our subsequent clinical trials and in our commercial launches.
-We may also make further changes to our manufacturing facilities and processes at various points during development or commercialization, for a number of reasons, such as controlling costs, achieving scale, decreasing processing time, increasing manufacturing success rate or other reasons.
+We may also make further changes to our manufacturing facilities and processes at various points during development or commercialization, for a number of reasons, such as controlling costs, achieving scale, decreasing processing time, increasing manufacturing success rate, improving product quality or for other reasons.
 The manufacturing changes could require changes in raw materials, components and services that are obtained from third-party suppliers.
 The inability of suppliers to provide those supplies or services or delays in acquiring the supplies or services would delay the manufacture of clinical or commercial product supplies.

 These changes carry the risk that they will not achieve their intended objectives, and any of these changes could cause our product candidates to perform differently and affect the results of our planned or future clinical trials.
 In some circumstances, changes in the facility or the manufacturing process, as was done with regard to changing to mammalian-cell manufacture, require notification to, or authorization by the FDA or a comparable foreign regulatory authority, which may be delayed or which we may never receive.
-Such changes may also require, prior to undertaking more advanced clinical trials, additional ex vivo or clinical testing, to show the comparability of the product used in earlier clinical phases or at earlier portions of a trial to the product used in later clinical phases or later portions of the trial.
-For example, we previously modified our manufacturing process and had to demonstrate comparability to the FDA in order to use Olvi-Vec manufactured by this process in our ongoing Phase 3 PRROC trial.
-Any future changes to our manufacturing process may similarly require comparability assessments by the FDA and could delay clinical trials or, if the modified manufacturing process is not comparable, result in inconsistencies in trial results that may be difficult to explain.
+Such changes may also require, prior to undertaking more advanced clinical trials, additional non-clinical or clinical testing, to show the comparability of the product used in earlier clinical phases or at earlier portions of a trial to the product used in later clinical phases or later portions of the trial.
+For example, we previously modified our manufacturing process and had to demonstrate analytical comparability to the FDA in order to use Olvi-Vec manufactured by this process in our ongoing Phase 3 PRROC trial.
+Any future changes to our manufacturing process is not comparability assessments by the FDA and could delay clinical trials or, if the product of the modified manufacturing process is not comparable, result in inconsistencies in trial results that may be difficult to explain.